 Humberside Fire Authority has a zero-tolerance approach to modern slavery and is committed to acting ethically and with integrity in all business dealings and relationships, and to implementing and enforcing effective systems and controls to ensure modern slavery is not taking place anywhere in its own business, or in any of its supply chains.

 Organisational Structure and Supply Chains

-For further details of our structure please visit our webpage About Us
+For further details of our structure please visit the About Us area of our website here.

-HFA spends around £8 Million pounds each year on a wide range of goods and services including but not limited to:
+HFA spends around £10 million pounds each year on a wide range of goods and services including but not limited to: